indentlabs/gpt-3-experiments/README.md

 * `group-generator` generations ficticious groups of people that exist within the world.
 * `government-generator` generates fictional governments and a brief description of how they're run.
 * `item-generator` generates fictional items, including a description and the material(s) that item is made of.
+* `job-generator` generates fictional jobs in the style of job postings, with descriptions and requirements.
 * `landmark-generator` generates fictional landmarks, such as caves, bridges, mountains, and lakes.
 * `spell-generator` generates ficticious spells, including an incantation and instructions to cast.
 * `sword-generator` generates ficticious swords with a description and legendary backstory.